Today is an excellent time to begin learning about the health benefits of fennel.

 Anise may also aid with digestion.
 You may learn more about its health advantages by clicking here.

 If you’ve just eaten something odorous, you may want to chew some fennel seeds.
 This can help you reduce or remove bad breath.

 Fennel’s antibacterial properties also fight the germs that cause bad breath.

 Because fennel is high in fiber, it’s good for the heart.
-It helps in maintaining a good level of cholesterol in your blood.
+It helps to maintain a good level of cholesterol in your blood.

-A good balance of cholesterol levels will mean that you’re a low risk in terms of having heart diseases and strokes.
+A good balance of cholesterol levels will mean that you’re at low risk in terms of having heart diseases and strokes.